UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 32

 demonstration site for Agroforestry, with a focus

-on nut trees and with the sale of forest products
+on nut trees and the production of forest-based

 The farm has been passed down for six generations.
 In 2010 Anders Lindén took over, and now

-lives here with Fanny Soupraya, their son Herman
+lives here with Fanny Soupraya, and their two

-farm park constitutes the “core” of the food forest,
+park forms the “core” of the food forest.
+This area

-and maple have grown old and tall here, supporting interplanted sweet chestnut trees, as well as
+maple trees have grown tall and mature, supporting interplanted sweet chestnuts as well as a

-and Zanthoxylum.
-In more open spots, hazel and
+Among these are ginkgo, pecan, and Zanthoxylum.
+In more open areas, hazel and walnut have

-walnut trees have been planted, while Korean and
+been planted, while Korean pine and Swiss stone

 “USING WOODY PLANTS